CarolinaMartins96/Form_Validator/README.md

 # Form_Validator

-<p>example of a registration form with validation with HTML, CSS and Javacript. </p>
+<p>Example of a registration form with validation with HTML, CSS and Javacript. </p>
 <p>No frameworks. </p>